banorton/astro/README.md

 # Overview
-A basic compiler.
+A basic interpreter written in TypeScript.
 Currently works with binary expressions, variable declaration and assignment, and objects.